Ed Davey: 2020 leadership bid

-In June 2020, acting leader Davey launched his bid to become leader saying that his "experience as a carer can help rebuild Britain after coronavirus".
+In June 2020, whilst acting leader, Davey launched his bid to become leader saying that his "experience as a carer can help rebuild Britain after the COVID-19 pandemic".
 He proposed the establishment of a basic income to support carers, and said that the Liberal Democrats should be "the party of social care".
 Davey ruled out a formal electoral agreement with the Labour Party, but said that he would prioritise defeating the Conservatives, and ruled out working with the Conservatives following the next election.
 He proposed a plan to reduce carbon emissions from domestic flights to zero by 2030 through investment in research and technology.
 In a hustings event with Welsh members, he said that the 2021 Senedd election was a priority and he expected success for the Liberal Democrats.

 Davey was one of two candidates running for leader in the Liberal Democrats leadership election, competing with Layla Moran.
-One recurring theme of the leadership campaign was Davey's record in the Conservative and Liberal Democrat coalition government, and the policies that government had enacted.
+One recurring theme of the leadership campaign was Davey's record in the Cameron-Clegg coalition government, and the policies that government had enacted.
 Moran is considered to be more left-wing than Davey and representing a break from the coalition years.
-Alongside former leader Nick Clegg and many of the Lib Dems who served in the governing Conservative-Lib Dem coalition of 2010–2015, Davey is associated with the party's right-wing Orange Booker branch.
-The record of the coalition, which caused a decline in popularity of the Lib Dems after 2015, has been defended by Davey.
+Alongside Clegg and many of the Liberal Democrats who served in the governing Conservative-Lib Dem coalition of 2010–2015, Davey is associated with the party's right-wing Orange Booker branch.
+The record of the coalition, which caused a decline in popularity of the Liberal Democrats after 2015, has been defended by Davey.

 On 27 August, Davey won the leadership election with 42,756 votes, which translated to 63.5% of total votes.
 In his victory speech, Davey said that the Liberal Democrats must "wake up and smell the coffee" and "start listening" to ordinary people and those who "don't believe we share their values".
 He also stressed his experience in the coalition government, and his commitments to tackle climate change.
 Moran later congratulated Davey on Twitter, saying "I look forward to working with him to campaign for a better future for Britain."

-Views
+Under Davey's leadership, the Liberal Democrats made gains in local elections alongside Labour, with both parties making gains in the 2023 local elections and made further gains in the 2024 local elections, where the Liberal Democrats finished second for the first time in a local election cycle since 2009.